 Gadgets available on the default Bodhi installation

 The following gadgets are available on a new Bodhi installation.
-You can add more from the Module Settings dialog box (go to Main menu > Settings > Modules).
+You can add more from the Module Settings dialog box (go to the Main menu > Settings > Modules).

 Clock – tells the time (obviously), and like all gadgets can be placed on the desktop instead of the shelf.
-Also like all gadgets, you can change its appearance/operation at its Settings dialog box, reached by a right click (see the start of this article).
+Also like all gadgets, you can change its appearance/operation at its Settings dialog box, reached by a right-click (see the start of this article).

-Note: if you clock time is not accurate, run sudo dpkg–reconfigure tzdata from Terminology.
+reconfigure tzdata from Terminology.
 You will need to enter your password and follow the prompts.

 Everything Starter – opens Run Everything, which provides really fast access to dialog boxes and applications, so bypassing all those submenus.
 Simply type the first few letters of the name of the box or application into Everything and hit Enter.

-System – opens the System menu, where you can power off your computer, put it to sleep, reboot, etc.
+System Controls – opens the System menu, where you can power off your computer, put it to sleep, reboot, etc.

 More gadgets can be loaded onto your system.
-Go to Main menu > Settings > Modules for these.
+Go to the Main menu > Settings > Modules for these.